Oblyvion/our_http_server/Server/README_Server.md

    _Abgelehnt_

    {success: false, msg: 'The Playlist Mate -> ' + req.body.mate + ' <- is one of your Collaborators already.
-   Invite another Playlist Mate.'}
+   Invite another Playlist Mate to your Playlist.'}

-   {success: false, msg: 'There is a problem with you or your collaborator.', err: err}
+   {success: false, msg: 'Your mate called -> ' + req.body.mate + ' <- has not accept your Playlist Mate request.'}

-   {success: false, msg: 'Your mate called -> ' + req.body.mate + ' <- has not accept your Playlist Mate request.', err: err}
+   {success: false, msg: 'Sorry for that.
+This should not happening.', err: err}

    {success: false, msg: 'You are not authorized for this action.', err: err}